Monday, October 4, 2021

 The three-level restaurant occupies a historic building that the government listed as Grade II (Special Interest).

 Spanning the reigns of nine monarchs, Rules is famous in the UK and overseas.
-Before he ascended the Throne as King Edward VII, the Prince of Wales (named Albert and nicknamed Bertie) loved dining there and canoodling with young women.
+Before he ascended the Throne as King-Emperor Edward VII, the Prince of Wales (named Albert and nicknamed Bertie) loved dining there and canoodling with young women.
 To enable him, Rules installed a secret staircase (we used it to get to the lavatory, which the British call a "loo")...

 ...that he used to sneak upstairs to his private dining room.